ndr-repo/DocuFinderJS/README.md

 # DocuFinderJS

-**DocuFinder** is a JavaScript external attack surface monitoring (EASM) tool that automates traditional OSINT techniques to find externally accessible documents within a target domain.
+**DocuFinder** is an external attack surface monitoring (EASM) tool that automates traditional OSINT techniques to find externally accessible documents within a target domain.
 Protect your organization, improve your penetration tests, increase your bug bounty revenue, & more.

 # Disclaimer